 (4) Guided, coached, or mentored others to reach new levels of performance.

 Recommendations:Commandant (CG-12C) solicits nominations via ALCOAST message annually.

 Specific Nomination Guidelines:

 Specific Nomination Guidelines:

 Commands submitting nomination shall ensure that member is in compliance with the Coast Guard Weight and body Fat Standards Program Manual COMDTINST M1020.8 (Series).
 All nominations should include the individuals rank, rate, time in service, time in grade, and time at unit or command and a professional head and shoulders photograph.
 Electronic nominations and photographs are encouraged.
 Each nominations should be in standard memo format using Times New Roman (12 point) font with one inch margins, not to exceed three pages and accompanied by a one-page, doubled spaced, proposed citation along with sufficient background information to enable final selection of the recipients.
 Citations must be typed using Times New Roman (12 point font) with one inch margins.
-Recommendations are to be forwarded through the chain of command and endorsed by the first Flag Officer or SES from their respective units and forwarded to Commandant (CG-12C), Office of Leadership and Professional Development, NLT 28 December 2013.
+Recommendations are to be forwarded through the chain of command and endorsed by the first Flag Officer or SES from their respective units and forwarded to Commandant (CG-12C), Office of Leadership and Professional Development, NLT TBD.
 HQs offices not within DCMS or DCO chain of command should forward nominations directly to Commandant (CG-12C).

 The nomination should identify specific examples and supporting information on how the nominee exemplifies each of the criteria established in section (a) by using action impact statements explaining how the member inspired others and influenced favorable outcomes.
 Feedback from previous selection panels continues to stress that nominations should directly address leadership methodologies and climate rather than simply reporting accomplishments.
 Scanned copies of signed nominations and photograph may be sent by e-mail to Veronique Freeman.
 Address nominations mailed via USPS first class mail to Commandant (CG-12C), Office of Leadership & Professional Development, U.S. Coast Guard, 2703 Martin Luther King Jr. Ave.
 SE, stop 7907, Washington DC 20593-7907.
-Commands using this method should allow sufficient time for security screening to meet the 28 Dec 2013 deadline.
-A selection panel will review the nominations and make recommendations to the Director of Personnel Management (CG-12) for approval.
+Commands using this method should allow sufficient time for security screening to meet the TBD deadline.
+A selection panel will review the nominations and make recommendations to the Assistant Commandant for Human Resources (CG-1) for approval.